apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 });
 ```

-Don't forget to push your changes to Github using `git push origin MAIN_BRANCH_NAME` to see them on the Apify platform!
+Don't forget to push your changes to GitHub using `git push origin MAIN_BRANCH_NAME` to see them on the Apify platform!

 ## Creating a task (It's easy!) {#creating-task}